ghoneycutt/puppet-module-ssh/README.md

 ## Compatibility

-This module has been tested to work on Puppet v7 and deliver default values for the following Operating systems:
+This module officially supports the platforms listed in the `metadata.json`.
+It does not fail on unsupported platforms and has been known to work on many, many platforms since its creation in 2010.

+### Known to work

  * Debian 7
  * Debian 8